What are the Uses of CELL Color A1 in Excel? (3 Examples)

 “color”: Returns 1 if the cell is formatted in color for Negative values,

-Returns 0 (zero) otherwise.
+or returns 0 (zero) otherwise.

 =CELL("color",A1)

-And while using the formula in Excel without color formatting a negative value in cell A1, the output will be similar as shown in the following screenshot.
+And while using the formula in Excel without color formatting and a negative value in cell A1, the output will be similar as shown in the following screenshot.

 CELL Color A1

-On the other hand, if the value gets color formatted with negative numbers the formula returns 1 as shown in the following image.
+On the other hand, if the value gets color formatted with negative numbers, the formula returns 1 as shown in the following image.

 CELL Color A1

-Example 1: Fetching Cell Color Info
+Example 1 – Fetching Cell Color Info

 Cell color info

-Select Color.
+• Select Color.

 Cell Function

-Type the [reference] (i.e., A2, we could use A1 if we didn’t use a table header) following a comma (,) as shown in the below formula.
+• Enter the [reference] (i.e., A2, we could use A1 if we didn’t use a table header) following a comma (,) as shown in the below formula.

 =CELL("color",A2)